eatontarbell/Latin-101/hw4.md

 1. The three genders of Latin nouns are masculine, feminine, and neuter.
 2. The three pieces of information in a Latin dictionary entry for a noun are nominative singular form, genitive singular form, and gender(s).
-3. To figure out what declension a noun belongs to by
+3. You can figure out what declension a noun belongs to by looking at the ending of its genitive singular (-ae is first declension, -i is second, and -is is third).
 4. To describe one noun with another noun in Latin, you use
 5. Latin uses
 ---